Back to Blog

 Organization Tips

-How to Organize School Paperwork: Singapore Parent's 15-Minute Weekly System
+How to Organize School Paperwork: Singapore Parent's 10-Minute Weekly System

 10 February 202610 min read

-How I Stopped Drowning in School Paperwork (And Got My Sundays Back)
+How I Stopped Drowning in School Admin (And Got My Nights Back)

-The 15-minute weekly routine that saved my sanity — from a mum who was missing deadlines and feeling like a failure
+The less than 10-minute weekly routine that saved my sanity — from a mum who was missing deadlines and feeling like a failure

-I'd just finished a long day at work, cooked dinner, helped with homework, and put three kids to bed.
-I collapsed onto the sofa, finally ready to just... breathe.
+I'd just finished the weekend marathon: cooking dinner, supervising homework, and finally getting three kids to sleep.
+I collapsed onto the sofa, ready to just breathe before Monday started.

-I sat on the kitchen floor and cried.
+I sat in my car in the supermarket parking lot and cried.
 Why couldn't I handle something so simple?
 Other parents seemed to have it together.
+I felt an overwhelming wave of guilt—my kid was going to show up tomorrow unprepared, all because I lost track of a simple packing list.
 What was wrong with me?

 The Truth I Wish Someone Had Told Me Sooner

-Here's what nobody says: Singapore primary school admin is designed to overwhelm you.
+Here's what nobody says: Singapore primary school administration is designed to overwhelm you.

 Everything I Tried (And Why It Failed)